jimangel/jimangel.io/content/posts/2024-01-06-airthings-aranet-awair-ecowitt-integrations-in-ha/index.md

 Volatile organic compounds, or VOCs, are gases that are emitted into the air typically from pollution, smoke, fire, stoves.
 Most sensors output data in PPB (parts per billion).

-VOCs are hard to assign a risk / recommended range since the "situation is highly dependent on how they are measured.
+Assigning a risk or recommended range to VOCs is challenging since the "situation is highly dependent on how they are measured.
 All available measurement methods are selective in what they can measure and quantify accurately, and none are capable of measuring all VOCs that are present.

 This is why any statement about VOCs that are present in a given environment needs to be accompanied by a description of how the VOCs were measured so that the results can be interpreted correctly by a professional." ([source](https://www.epa.gov/indoor-air-quality-iaq/technical-overview-volatile-organic-compounds#measurement))

 Yet, you still find general guidance online of "good" and "bad" levels of VOCs; take with a grain of salt.

-### Particle Matter (PM)
+### Particulate Matter (PM)

-Particle Matter (PM) measurements are categorized by the diameter of the particles in micrometers (µm), the air monitor sensors usually output a value in micrograms per cubic meter (µg/m³).
+Particulate Matter (PM) measurements are categorized by the diameter of the particles in micrometers (µm), the air monitor sensors usually output a value in micrograms per cubic meter (µg/m³).

-It's challenging to convert this value into a PPM/PPB value because the specific type of particle is unknown and the conversion depends on the molecular weight of the substance.
+It's challenging to convert this value into a PPM/PPB value because the specific type of particulate is unknown and the conversion depends on the molecular weight of the substance.

-The most commonly used PM is 2.5 and 10.
+The most commonly used PM measurement is 2.5 and 10.
 For context, a human hair is about 50-70 µm.

 - **PM 1**
   - Encompasses particles with a diameter of up to 1 µm